Former FDA chief tells Labcorp, Quest Diagnostics to "step up" amid coronavirus outbreak

-(Reuters) - Laboratory Corp of America Holding and Quest Diagnostics Inc should conduct tests for coronavirus in the country, former Food & Drug Administration commissioner Scott Gottlieb tweeted bit.ly/2PMXwWn on Wednesday.
+(Reuters) - Laboratory Corp of America Holding (LH.N) and Quest Diagnostics Inc (DGX.N) should conduct tests for coronavirus in the country, former Food & Drug Administration commissioner Scott Gottlieb tweeted bit.ly/2PMXwWn on Wednesday.

-Gottlieb, who is part of Pfizer Inc’s board, said high complexity labs that perform national testing have the same ability to validate tests as academic and hospital labs that are stepping up to increase testing capacity.
+Gottlieb, who is part of Pfizer Inc’s (PFE.N) board, said high complexity labs that perform national testing have the same ability to validate tests as academic and hospital labs that are stepping up to increase testing capacity.

 “LabCorp, Quest, others; need to get in the game.”